syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ![customize-month-cell-appointment-appearance-using-data-template-selector-in-winui-scheduler-month-view](Month-View_Imges/customize-month-cell-appointment-appearance-using-data-template-selector-in-winui-scheduler.png)

 ## Customize more appointments indicator in month cell

-You can customize the default appearance of more appointments indicator in month cell by using the `MoreAppointmentsIndicatorTemplate` property of `MonthViewSettings`.
+You can customize the default appearance of more appointments indicator in a month cell by using the `MoreAppointmentsIndicatorTemplate` property of `MonthViewSettings.`

 {% tabs %}
 {% highlight xaml %}